molpopgen/libsequence/README.md

-#libsequence - a library for various sequence I/O operations
+#libsequence - A C++ class library for evolutionary genetic analysis